Matthew-Ryan1995/behaviour_emergence/README.md

 All scripts, except for those in `code/w3_sweep`, assume they are being run in the `code` directory.

+**Note, if any scripts error out due to "dividing by zero" or taking "Mean of empty slice," increase the value of `num_trajectory`.
+These errors are likely caused by no infection outbreak being simulated in the CTMC.**

 # Contents

 *Model code*: Python scripts to fit the CTMC and ODE versions of the compartmental model.